paul-g/brabble/performance-aware-programming/lecture3.md

 ## Caches

-* reading data from cache is much faster than from memory..
+* Reading data from cache is much faster than from memory
-* .. minimizing the number of cache misses can improve performance
+* Minimizing the number of cache misses is _good_

 * Modern CPUs can optimise sequential read/write access
     * Data prefetch on linear access pattern

+* Caches are managed by hardware/OS (so they are fast)

+\pause

 * As a programmer you don't ever know you have a cache...

 \pause

 * ... or do you?

 ## Word of Caution

+* Before we proceed, a word of caution
 * When optimising applications it is good to have
     * A model of the expected performance improvement
     * A relevant benchmark